 Genomics Medicine Ireland is using multiple genomic techniques to find the causes of complex and rare disease including next-generation sequencing, genome expression and methylation profiling, structural genome variation discovery, microbiome assessment and metabolite screening.

-We are seeking ambitious, highly-skilled, dedicated and reliable individuals with experience in medical research and data analysis who will be responsible for disease specific literature reviews, research planning, CRF construction, internal team and external scientific communication, and ensuring that our research meets and exceeds the best international standards.
+We are seeking ambitious, highly-skilled, dedicated and reliable individuals with experience in medical research and data analysis who will be responsible for disease specific literature reviews, research planning, CRF construction, data analysis, internal team and external scientific communication, and ensuring that our research meets and exceeds the best international standards.
 As a Clinical Research Scientist, you must be self-motivated, with a high level of organizational ability, accuracy and attention to detail.
 You must also be able to work well, both independently and as part of a multidisciplinary research team in a high-paced and high-delivery environment.
 Excellent interpersonal skills and an ability to build effective working relationships with patient, clinical and scientific community are extremely important.

 This position does not involve any laboratory work and involves a high degree of data analysis.
 Experience with the analysis of genomic data is a highly recommended for this position.